gaboesquivel/gaboesquivel/content/projects/panini.md

 # Panini

-Panini, a project I worked on, provided a unique service or product in its field.
- My role in this project was focused on technical development and implementation.
+A WordPress website project focused on frontend performance, browser compatibility, and interface improvements.